Hilton DoubleTree Chocolate Chip Cookie

 Add eggs, vanilla and lemon juice, blending with mixer on low speed for 30 seconds, then medium speed for about 2 minutes, or until light and fluffy, scraping down bowl.

-With mixer on low speed, add sifted flour mixture and blend for about 45 seconds.
+With mixer on low speed, add sifted flour mixture, rolled oats and blend for about 45 seconds.
 Don’t overmix.

 Remove bowl from mixer and stir in chocolate chips and walnuts.